Graph Disjointness with Applications to Reversible Markov Chains: Proofs for Section

 \nofactornotweak* \begin{proof} Let $G$ and $H$ be the graphs shown in Figure~\ref{graph_joining_example} (D), and let $K$ be the graph joining illustrated in the same figure.
 As $K$ has vertices with zero weight, but $G$ and $H$ do not, it is clear that $G$ and $H$ are not weakly disjoint.

-Assume that $G$ and $H$ share a non-trivial factor $K$.
-As $K$ has no more vertices than $G$ or $H$, and as single vertex graphs are trivial, $K$ must have two vertices.
-As $K$ and $H$ have the same number of vertices and their associated factor map is surjective, $K$ and $H$ are isomorphic, and it follows that $H$ must be a factor of $G$.
+Now suppose for contradiction that $G$ and $H$ share a non-trivial factor $F$.
+As $F$ has no more vertices than $G$ or $H$, and as single-vertex graphs are trivial, $F$ must have exactly two vertices.
+As $F$ and $H$ have the same number of vertices and their associated factor map is surjective, $F$ and $H$ are isomorphic, and it follows that $H$ must be a factor of $G$.
 However, examining the six possible surjective maps from the three vertices of $G$ to the two vertices of $H$, we find that none satisfies the condition in Definition~\ref{graph_factor}.
 We therefore conclude by contradiction that $G$ and $H$ have no non-trivial common factor. \end{proof} \begin{rmk} While the example in the proof above has self-loops, one may construct similar examples without self-loops. \end{rmk}